HSLdevcom/jore4/wiki/Entur_Tiamat_overview.md

 * Versioning of stop places
 * Merging of stop places
 * Diffing of stop places
-* "Tiamat supports looking up and populating references to tariff zones and topographic places from polygon matches when saving a stop place."
+* > Tiamat supports looking up and populating references to tariff zones and topographic places from polygon matches when saving a stop place.